dcunited001/dcunited001.github.io/_posts/2018-12-10-the-analytic-iching-a-novel-exegesis-for-the-age-of-data-science.md

 There is a taxonomy of local minima that describes ALL of the species of minima that can be encountered: the first five lines of Hexagram 5 enumerates ALL of these minima types.
-There is the meadow, a flat space, which is a symbol that recurs again and again in the I Ching.
+The Theorema EgregumThere is the meadow, a flat space, which is a symbol that recurs again and again in the I Ching.
 This is a space of comfort; nothing is to be challenged, but "crossing the great water" requires moving oneself out of a comfort zone, where perhaps one encounters more disadvantaged situations.
 There is the pit in the fourth line, a relatively global minima.
 There is the place of "meat and drink" in the fifth line, which describes a higher local minima encountered after climbing out